 If reasonable care is taken, pigment prints will last a long time.
 According to Henry Wilhelm, who does independent longevity testing for several major manufacturers, Epson K3 UltraChrome pigment prints are fade resistant up to 200 years.
-Representative findings can be viewed for the Epson 4800 and the 7800/9800.
+Representative findings can be viewed for the Epson SC-P5000 and the 7880/9880.
 Inkjet technology has improved vastly in ten years — prints made with today’s professional printers will outlast Cibachrome prints and many older chromogenic prints (type C prints).

 These prints will outlast both you and I and become a cherished keepsake for generations to come.
 Much effort and care has gone into creating each piece that graces your wall.